-ASCO: Novartis’ Tafinlar-Mekinist combo gets a boost from PD-1 immunotherapy
+ASCO: Novartis' Tafinlar-Mekinist combo gets a boost from PD-1 immunotherapy

 "The prognosis for patients like these is typically poor, with a large percentage dying within five years.
 We know the need for these patients is great and urgent, and we are encouraged by COMBI-i results to date," Legos said.
 "The potential of uniting the benefits of both targeted therapy and immunotherapy drives our research efforts."

-Complete responders—the patients who saw their cancer vanish—had low levels of circulating tumor DNA and immunosuppressive tumor microenvironment (TME) gene signatures at the beginning of the trial.
+Complete responders—the patients who saw their cancer vanish—had low levels of circulating tumor DNA and immunosuppressive TME gene signatures at the beginning of the trial.
 On the flip side, the patients who fared worse were linked to high levels of immunosuppressive TME signatures, as well as other biomarkers, at the beginning of the trial.
 These markers could be used to determine which patients might benefit (or not) from the combination treatment, but the investigators noted that they need “further validation.”
 Novartis plans to test this in the randomized portion of the study, Legos said.

 The regimen’s toxicity was “manageable,” the investigators wrote, with side effects echoing those that have been seen with each drug on its own.
 Severe side effects affected 72% of patients, with six patients quitting all three study drugs.
 One patient died of a heart attack that wasn't deemed treatment-related.